yongkanghe/Agentic-Marketing-Campaign-Generator/docs/project-management/MISSING-AGENTS-IMPLEMENTATION-PLAN.md

 ## 📋 Executive Summary

-This document outlines the **4 critical missing agentic roles** that must be implemented to complete the frontend-backend integration for Video Venture Launch.
+This document outlines the **4 critical missing agentic roles** that must be implemented to complete the frontend-backend integration for AI Marketing Campaign Post Generator.
 These agents are essential for delivering the full social media campaign management experience promised in the UI.

 **Current Status**: 60% of planned agents implemented **Missing**: 4 critical agents (40% of total functionality)